system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 2. Place the CPU cooler onto the CPU; while holding it in place, screw each end of the cooler crossbar onto one of the mounting brackets.
     - Insert each screw partially first, then fully tighten both.
-3. Reinstall the cooler-mounted CPU fan, CPU shroud, GPU bracket, and top case.
+3. Reinstall the cooler-mounted CPU fan, CPU duct, GPU bracket, and top case.

 ## Replacing the power supply: